ArvinFarrelP/ArvinFarrelP/README.md

 <p>
   <samp>
-    Hello, I'm ArvinFarrelP working at Interested in learning and exploring more about Backend Development.
+    Hello!, I'm ArvinFarrelP working at Interested in learning and exploring more about Web Development.
   </samp>
 </p>